harshmriduhash/ai-interviewer-mockup/README.md

 📊 Performance Metrics – Detailed analytics to help you track and improve your interview skills.

-🛠 Customizable Interviews – Adapt the difficulty and question style according to your preferences.
+🛠 Customizable Interviews:– Adapt the difficulty and question style according to your preferences.

 💼 Job Platform Integration – Input job descriptions, and the platform generates role-specific interview questions.